 A: Exhibitions as a side show to truck pulling or mud bogging events.

-In 1985, major promoters, such as the USHRA and TNT Motorsports, began doing what?
+, major promoters, such as the USHRA and TNT Motorsports, began doing what?

 A: Racing monster trucks on a regular basis.